ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-navfn.md

 | `bool` | False   |

 Description
 :   Whether to use A\*.
-If false, uses Dijkstra’s expansion.
+If false, uses Dijkstra's expansion.

 ### **`<name>.allow_unknown`**